gdbooks/LegacyOpenGL/Chapter10/impl_system.md

 }
 ```

 That's all there is to the particle system.
 It's a base class, so a lot of the effect related heavy lifting is going to be done by child classes.
+Speaking of which, let's go ahead and create an example of a snow particle system in the next section!